hpware/news-analyze/README.md

 ## Why?

-We'll use this news article as an example:
+We'll use this news article from May 7th 2025 as an example:

 ```
 Zhu Lilun criticizes the government for being like Hitler German Institute in Taiwan: History should not be distorted for politics | Politics - CNA